 He’s practically ancient.
 The only one I’ve known to recite lines and lines and lines, all memorized.
 Putting my lame typed letters to shame.
 The isolation they feel, alone on a page.
 Most likely to be thrown away.
 Sometimes transcribed, like these——made 3D——more space junk transmit from a screen.
 Regardless, I write.
 Trace something dark across the light.
 He wants me to read him something I wrote, but I write for no one.
 I write so as not to speak.
 Not to breathe into language, but to let my thoughts leak symbols and die in ink.
 It’s calming, I write myself into a trance.
 I don’t need, I don’t seek, I don’t reach for anything beyond these keys, what’s right in front of me.
 But my continuum, these lines, still somehow stretch beyond me.
 Right now, nothing more, see, not even the errors matter, but before him, even on the phone, if I tried to speak into these words, I’d tremble, over-correct a self-imposed mess with excess.
 Apologies.
 With this, none of that.
 See, what I write is just for that, to make space.
-To be seen, if only by me, to make a mirror.
 Besides, why would anyone want to hear all these voices?
 I write to prevent.
 He won’t hear a flow of consonance, just persistent clicking.
 I like the way it sounds, the typing alone.
 And as long as he’s reading me, we’ll never be together.

 Quarter tab panic attack. ~~ Everything is nonsense.
 Only comedy makes sense.
 Art maybe, but less and less.
 Only art without a point, but isn’t that the point?
 Art always has a point.
 No, something else.
 Fuck.
 This has a point.
 These words are the epitome of a point.
 A failed attempt, at that.
 Nevermind.
 It’s not having a point that irks.
 It’s certain ones.
 Regurgitations.
 I’m not arguing for pointlessness, that too would be nonsense.
 Everything is both and simultaneously, and infinitely, pointed.
 Tapped, touched.
 Connected.
 Whether it wants to or not.
 Disregard desire.
 But what makes anything different?
 Not the ones I see more and more often.
 I guess that’s the problem with humans and everything: the more and more often.
 Maybe immoral to think these kinds of thoughts.
 Anti-humanist in a sense.
 It’s probably a good thing I’m not a bioethicist with a fancy Monash degree.
 Western-moralist-problem-seeking.
 I prefer to glance outside of us—afraid I’m inside far too much.
 When I drove by those two dead crows on the side of the road and looked up to see a city before me, I regret aspects of humanity.
 I’m sorry.
 I’m sorry.
 We fucked up.
 What can I do other than off myself?
 What’s left?
 Pinker says the numbers say we’re getting better at being together, but at what cost?
 Chessmaster, tell me, should I sacrifice myself for the game?
 One less white pawn in the way.
 So much art these days is about being of a certain way, but we all are. // Too separate.
 Too insane.
 Too alone.
 More than ever.
 Blowing up his Spam folder.
 Confessions of love, pathetic pleas, apologies.
 Wanting him to see.
 There’s no point.
 Ah!
 No point.
 No point.
 But there always is, even if it thinks it’s not.
 Nothing entirely pointless.
 Or could it?
 Maybe everything’s pointed.
 Even from afar, touching.
 Dancing around some center together.
 Both must be, so much relies on each.
 To dance, that must be it, all must… no—not must—that’s a bad word.
 Too sure of itself.
 But, then again, one without the other seems unlikely, even in spontaneous eruption.
 Could it be?
 Didn’t it form elsewhere before piercing through?
 That’s it, as it was.
 Not just an explosion.
 A drop out a hole.
 That was it.
 What’s the point?
 Now my mind’s just going to strange places.
 Haven’t been touched for seven months.
 Since Sam.
 I’m starting to go mad.
 I really am.
 This is it.
 You made it!
 Welcome!
 We’re here!
 Madness.
 Everything but all of it.
 How embarrassing.
 How selfish.
 We are!
 We are!
 Right?
 Even if an Ego is writing this, yours is reading it too, isn’t it?
 And able enough to think itself around words, how undesirably, how much they need it.
 To get somewhere.
 Going!
 That’s what it is.
 Always going.
 Never content.
 But see, I knew this.
 I’ve known all of this.
 Or thought I did.
 That’s the depression seeping in.
 The ever inward mirror.
 Looking down.
 Picking at it.
 Sad.
 Stupid.
 A girl who was both loved and unloved.
 She craved so much until she ripped it all out.